 - Students who do not currently have an F-1 student visa can apply for one.
 In order to do this, you must obtain an I-20 form from Boston University.
 Please refer to Section A on the How to Register page for information on obtaining an I-20 from Boston University.

-- Students who are currently enrolled at another college/university program on an F-1 visa in spring 2014, and who will continue studying at that same school/university in fall 2014, may be able to study at Boston University on their current F-1 student immigration status.
+- Students who are enrolled at another college/university program on an F-1 visa in spring 2015, and who will continue studying at that same school/university in fall 2015, may be able to study at Boston University on their current F-1 student immigration status.
 Please refer to Section B on the How to Register page for information on how to enroll.
 Students in this situation are eligible to study full-time or part-time.

 - Current F-1 students whose active I-20s will expire or whose college/university programs will end before enrolling in Summer Term must obtain an I-20 from Boston University for their summer study.